njbizzle/TwoDFractals/README.md

 # Fractal Project (The Logistic Map)

-#### A program that uses SFML to make a graphing tool, which is used visualize logistic map.
+#### A program that uses SFML to make a graphing tool, which is used visualize the logistic map.

 ## Overview